-The activities of this center are coordinated and looked after by a committee of academics, which includes a Coordinator (Mr. N.A.D.
-Jayasinghe) and one representative from each Faculty of the University.
+The activities of this center are coordinated and looked after by a committee of academics, which includes a Coordinator (Ms. R Malavipathirana) and one representative from each Faculty of the University.
 Presently, the Language center conducts classes and the languages of French, German, Japanese, Tamil and Swedish for students with the help of resource persons available in the University academic community.
+RCML is offering a Japanese language course for the students in FAHS annually.